M7edshin/android-quadratic-equation-solver-app/README.md

 Entering the coefficients for the Ax2 + Bx + C = 0 equation and Quadratic Equation will output the solutions (if they are not imaginary).

+Features:

+1- Solve the equation gives you ( One solution or two solution ) but doesn't support complex answers

+2- Simple and easy to use

+3- Round the results to two decimal points

 ![alt text](https://i.imgur.com/crltZPm.png?1)

 ### Features